TimHopg/obsidian/Makefile.md

 Makefiles are whitespace sensitive
 `make -n` executes make showing all commands

+If your first rule is `all:` that will run if you type just `make`

+`-` - dash before a command says run and continue running even if error occurs
+#### Add Rules For Other tasks
+- `diff: git diff --stat` - to show git diffs before commiting
+- tarballs
+- other git tasks

 #### Developing on both platforms

 `ifeq uname` is Linux set some variables to something.
 Else set them to something else.